arangodb/docs/arangograph/single-sign-on.md

 To learn how to generate a new API key, see the [API Keys](my-account.html#api-keys) section.

 {% hint 'info' %}
-If the organization is not selected when creating an API key, the first organization in the list is selected by default.
+When creating an API key, it is required to select an organization from the list.
 {% endhint %}